 The next version you start of on your shoulders with legs in the same position.
 You roll up to balanced, then roll forward and land on your heels.

 Again like the standing ashtanga yoga poses you do a supine extended big toe pose.

-The finishing series includes wheel poses 3 times.
+The finishing series includes wheel pose 3 times.
 You push up and hold, then lower, then push up without much of a rest.

 A seated forward bend follows to cool down.

-Shoulderstand is followed by plough pose which in turn is followed by ear pressure pose (press your knees into the sides of your ears.
+Shoulder stand, aka salamba sarvangasana is followed by plough pose which in turn is followed by ear pressure pose (press your knees into the sides of your ears).

 Then you do an upside down supported lotus (no need to bind this time.)

 You then roll into fish (legs still in lotus) and extended fish yoga pose (legs straight.)

 The final two poses are lotus variations.
 You bend forward in the first one doing a yoga seal, grabbing the feet from behind.